oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-14.md

     5. Issue [#91](https://github.com/oasis-tcs/sarif-spec/issues/91): "Represent original values for uriBaseId properties".

+        As we agreed at TC #11, we specified in Appendix F that run.originalUriBaseIds is non-deterministic.

     6. Issue [#92](https://github.com/oasis-tcs/sarif-spec/issues/92): "Add stdin/stdout/stderr on invocation".

         This version proposes using `physicalLocation` objects rather than embedded strings to specify the contents of the streams.